Where to stay in Perth First Time: Best Areas

 Stay in Subiaco if you want great budget deals, you want to be near good shops, you wish to be near the CBD, you don’t mind not being next to the beach, you don’t mind not being in the CBD.

-mid-range ($$): Vibe Hotel Subiaco Perth has a restaurant, outdoor swimming pool, a fitness centre and bar in Perth.
-This 4-star hotel offers a 24-hour front desk and ticket service.
+mid-range ($$): Vibe Hotel Subiaco Perth, 4-star hotel offers family romms, 24-hour front desk and ticket service.
 Free WiFi is available and private parking can be arranged at an extra charge.

-mid-range ($$): Lakeside Bed & Breakfast The hotel is situated 7-minutes’ drive from Perth CBD, 10-minutes’ walk from both the beautiful Lake Monger and Leederville train station.
+mid-range ($$): Lakeside Bed & Breakfast, children-friendly B&B, situated a short distance from Perth CBD, the beautiful Lake Monger and Leederville train station.
 It is 15-minutes’ walk from Leederville and Subiaco which offer a range of dining, shopping and entertainment options.

 🔍MORE HOTEL DEALS IN SUBIACO